dannypsnl/rocket/rocket-doc/content/documents/fairing.md

     this would be called after handlers done handling

+- `func OnLaunch(r *rocket.Rocket)`

+    this would be called at launch time and get meta data of rocket

 then we can use the fairing implementor by using `Attach` method to emit it.
 We can call `Attach` several times, but carefully with it since it could modify request and response!

 Why embedded `rocket.Fairing`?
 It would provide default behavior for `OnRequest` and `OnResponse` if you didn't provide one, so it's a good practice to embedded since we could add more fairing methods into it.